therealabhishek/Interview_Question_Creator_GenAI/README.md

 - The tool stack used for the project is as follows:

 1. Python - programming language
+2. Langchain - used as LLM framework
-2. OpenAI API - LLM
+3. OpenAI API - LLM
-3. FAISS - vector database
+4. FAISS - vector database
-3. FAST API - API creation
+5. FAST API - API creation
-4. AWS EC2 - application deployment
+6. AWS EC2 - application deployment
-5. HTML/CSS
+7. HTML/CSS

 ### What is the need for this Interview Question Answer creator app?
 - Let us say you are teacher who is teaching a particular topic.
 You want to quizz your students on the same.
 When you upload pdf of the topic that you are stuying, this application can generate questions and their appropriate answers.